minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // + all contribs prior to vote OLS
 // + mind-changers OLS

+== Linear Probability Model

+Concept: from most generous to most strict.
+This way we can see the most basic model and conditions and then specify.

++ *LPM with entire Sample*
+  Reasoning: most generous model, include all votes, non-discriminatory based on voting behaviour, largest sample.

+  $ "Vote"#sub[i,t] = alpha + beta#sub[1]"Contributions"#super[pro-env] + beta#sub[2]"Contributions"#super[anti-env] + gamma#sub[i] + delta#sub[t] + X + epsilon $ <lpm>
+  add control variable matrix
+    - control variables
+    - log transformed
+    - geo & state fixed effects
+    - indidividual fixed effects
++ *sessionized OLS*
+  Reasoning: although we assume that all rollcall votes are of the same bill, hold these fixed, this way we can also analyse each vote and see which contributions have the strongest correlation with the vote, were more significant or effects in voting.. maybe time does play an important effect.
+    - one regression for each vote (vote ~ contribution from election cylce/6 mo. prior contributions)
+    - this way we avoid recency bias and see whether long term relationships matter after all...@stratmann-1995

++ *LPM with only consistent representatives*
+  Reasoning: it is important to include representatives who did not change their votes, even if that is the main analysis.
+It is also important to the see the "simple" relation between voting and contributions.

++ *LPM with only vote changers*
+  - df FE (base year, pivot longer, ∆contribution, person-FE)
+  - only incl. mind changers (only variations in voting behavior are relevant
+    @stratmann-2002 p.11)
+  - vote change in which direction (pro -> contra env = 0?) & vice versa

 == Logit / Probit (which Stratmann used)
 *check stratmanns used logit/probit*

++ *logit with entire sample*

++ *logit per session*

++ *logit with only consistent representatives*

++ *logit with only mind changers*
+-> stratmann uses a (conditional) fixed effects logit model
 - use as robustness checks...
 - literature on why OLS is bad, and logit/probit is good. (since LPM not 0-1, so negative effects nicht schätzbar?)